apache/druid/docs/querying/sql.md

 ## SET statements

-Druid SQL over HTTP supports including 0 or more `SET` statements separated by `;` preceeding the statement to execute in order to assign [SQL query context parameter values](../querying/sql-query-context.md).
+Druid SQL over HTTP supports including 0 or more `SET` statements separated by `;` preceding the statement to execute in order to assign [SQL query context parameter values](../querying/sql-query-context.md).

 The syntax of a `SET` statement is